lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * If a y-coordinate is required then the value ~yp SHALL be set to zero
 * The compact representation described above can in such a case be transformed into the SECG point compressed format by prepending it with the single byte 0x02 (i.e., M = 0x02 \|\| X).

-Using compact representation have some security benefits.
+Using compact representation has some security benefits.
 An implementation does not need to check that the point is not the point at infinity (the identity element).
 Similarly, as not even the sign of the y-coordinate is encoded, compact representation trivially avoids so called "benign malleability" attacks where an attacker changes the sign, see {{SECG}}.

 # Use of CBOR, CDDL, and COSE in EDHOC {#CBORandCOSE}